UCAS code: See course combinations

 To find out more about how our teaching year is structured, visit our Academic Year page.

 The structure of this course is currently under review.
 Up-to-date details on any course changes can be found on the Psychology Department''s website.

 |Three introductory courses are taken from:|

-First University examinations: four to six written papers, depending on the specific combination of subjects.
+First University examinations: four to six written papers, depending on the specific combination of courses taken.
 For those wishing to study Psychology in Year 2 and beyond students must take the Probability theory and statistics paper.